This post may contain affiliate links.Please read our disclosure policy.

 Instructions

-• Preheat oven to 350°F (180°C) and grease the bottom and sides of a 9-inch springform pan with baking spray or butter.
+• Preheat oven to 350°F (180°C) and grease the bottom and sides of a 9-inch spring form pan with baking spray or butter.
 Set aside.

-• Using a food processor, blender, or immersion blender puree half of the apricots with the lemon juice and set aside.
+• Using a food processor, blender, or immersion blender, purée half of the apricots with the lemon juice and set aside.

-• Quarter remaining apricots and set aside.
+• Quarter the remaining apricots and set aside.

 • Add eggs, one at a time.
 Then add vanilla extract and beat until combined.

-• In a small bowl combine flour, baking powder, cinnamon, and salt.
+• In a small bowl, combine flour, baking powder, cinnamon, and salt.
 Add to the mixture and beat until just combined.

-• Add pureed apricots to the batter and beat until just combined.
+• Add puréed apricots to the batter and beat until just combined.

-• Transfer batter to the prepared springform pan.
-Distribute the quartered apricots evenly on top of the batter and bake for 55-60 minutes or until a skewer inserted in the center comes out clean with only a few crumbs attached.
+• Transfer batter to the prepared spring form pan.
+Distribute the quartered apricots evenly on top of the batter and bake for 55–60 minutes, or until a skewer inserted in the center comes out clean with only a few crumbs attached.

-• Let cool then dust with powdered sugar.
+• Let cool, then dust with powdered sugar.

 Nutrition